facetframer/orgnav/README.md

 ### org-sparse-tree
 In some ways, `org-sparse-tree` overlaps with this library, as well as providing a number of orthogonal searching criteria.
-The downsides of `org-sparse-tree` are that it changes the folding of you buffer, and can show a lot of intermediate nodes slowing down reading.
+The downsides of `org-sparse-tree` are that it changes the folding of your buffer, and can show a lot of intermediate nodes slowing down reading.
 You can avoid problems related to "losing your place" by using `clone-indirect-buffer` to create multiple views of your buffer.
 `org-sparse-tree` also has the benefit of allowing in-place editing.
-`helm` does not support this, but similar types of actions can be achieved in `orgnav` through org-capture.
+`helm` does not support this, but similar types of actions can be achieved in `orgnav` through `org-capture`.

 ## Caveats